turnipsoup/adventofcode/4/README.md

 Count the number of valid passports - those that have all required fields.
 Treat cid as optional.
 In your batch file, how many passports are valid?

-Your puzzle answer was 210.

-The first half of this puzzle is complete!
-It provides one gold star: *
 --- Part Two ---

 The line is moving more quickly now, but you overhear airport security talking about how passports with invalid data are getting through.
 Better add some data validation, quick!